This year, Michigan DECA will be hosting Virtual District Conferences.

 Sample copies of the exams will be posted on DECA’s website for use as a practice exam here: http://www.deca.org/high-school-programs/high-school-competitive-events/

-No written events will start competition at the District Conference.
+No written events will compete at the District Conference; they proceed directly to the State Conference.

 Judges are an integral part of the conference.
-Each District Conference sets a minimum number of judges that each chapter must secure in order to offer a quality experience for every student.
-This minimum number is communicated on the conference information memo that is sent for your district.
+Each chapter must supply one (1) judge for every ten (10) students registered.
 If a chapter does not fulfill their minimum number of judges at the conference two (2) weeks prior to the conference date, the chapter will be charged $50 for each judge they are short.
 This fee includes judges that are no-shows at the conference.
 It is the chapter’s responsibility that your recruited judges attend and assist at the conference.
 Former students must have been out of high school for at least three (3) years before being allowed to serve as a judge.

 Refunds will not be given after the conference registration date.